muratk3n/thirdwave/en/tweets/2020/week26f.md

 "@wendellpotter

-Amid America's \#COVID19 disaster, I must come clean about a lie I spread as a health insurance exec: We spent big $$ to push the idea that Canada's single-payer system was awful & the U.S. system much better.
+Amid America's \#COVID19 disaster, I must come clean about a lie I spread as a health insurance exec: We spent big [dollars] to push the idea that Canada's single-payer system was awful & the U.S. system much better.
 It was a lie"

 [Link](https://mobile.twitter.com/wendellpotter/status/1276158510955401216)